ryantd42/NY-Legislative-Git/2023/S1793C-2023/bill.md

   (D)  REQUIRING  THE  SUBMISSION  OF A FARMLAND CONSERVATION FEE OF ONE PERCENT OF THE PRICE PER ACRE OF PRIME  SOIL  OR  PRIME  FARMLAND  WHICH SOLAR IS DEVELOPED ON.
-SUCH FARMLAND CONSERVATION FEE SHALL BE DEPOSITED IN  THE  FARMLAND  PRESERVATION  FUND  SUBACCOUNT  OF  THE ENVIRONMENTAL PROTECTION FUND.
+SUCH FARMLAND CONSERVATION FEE SHALL BE DEPOSITED IN  THE  AGRICULTURAL AND FARMLAND VIABILITY PROTECTION FUND ESTABLISHED PURSUANT TO SECTION NINETY-NINE-PP OF THE STATE FINANCE LAW.
   (E) FARMLAND PROTECTION AND  CONSIDERATION  OF  LOCAL  ECONOMIES.
 THE OFFICE  SHALL  TAKE  INTO  ACCOUNT  THE  REGIONAL  IMPACTS, BASED ON THE REGIONAL ECONOMIC DEVELOPMENT COUNCIL REGION, ON FARMLAND  PRESERVATION,